Popular Lettings in Kefalonia

-The largest island in the Ionian sea has luxurious, elegant and modern lettings with amazings views of the deep blue waters where to stay during a holiday.
+The largest island in the Ionian sea has luxurious, elegant and modern lettings with amazing views of the deep blue waters where to stay during a holiday.
 The holiday rentals are mostly renovated villas with lovely, flowerful gardens and large pools.
-Some of the lettings are located at the hilltop offering a grandiose view of the Ionian landscape form there terraces or verandas where it is possible, for sure, to enjoy a fancy or homemade dinner for two.
-You like a more homey vibe and small rustic lettings?
-There also several small stone cutted and pastel coloured villas immersed in the peaceful green where you can deeply relax with your family or friends.
+Some of the lettings are located at the hilltop offering a grandiose view of the Ionian landscape form their terraces or verandas where it is possible, for sure, to enjoy a fancy or homemade dinner for two.
+Do you like a more homey vibe and small rustic lettings?
+There also several small stone-cutted and pastel-coloured villas immersed in the peaceful green where you can deeply relax with your family or friends.

 Holidays in Kefalonia

 Kefalonia is famous for its majestic beaches, but also for its marvellous mountains rising directly from the sea.
 The tallest mountain of the Ionian island is Mount Ainos located in the south, also called Foresta Nera due to its dark Kefalonian Fir trees.
 The hiking trail might be a little difficult, but the view will take your breath away: worth it!
 For a moderate-level hike discover the mountain of Kalon Oros at a height of 901 meters in the north-west of the island.Discover the majestic beaches of the island